Introduction

 Would you eat in a restaurant that had not been inspected periodically by the local inspector?
 Of course, you would not – because you could not be sure that the restaurant followed the best sanitary practices as a matter of routine.
 But passing the inspection doesn’t guarantee good food.
 In fact, I recall a restaurant in Philadelphia with excellent food that probably could not have passed such an inspection.
 What we do know is that there are certain best practices that restaurants must follow to guarantee the food is safe, regardless of the quality of the product.
 Guaranteeing that the food and workplace are safe is the goal of the restaurant inspector; he does not guarantee the tastiness of the food.
 To a certain extent, this is what the Capability Maturity Model (CMM)1 seeks to do – establish a set of practices by which to benchmark the quality of software development organizations.
 Those that achieve the highest level of certification are expected to produce quality (and possibly good) software, or other functions such as enterprise data management .
 Those that don’t follow even the minimum recommended practices might offer good software or data management, but we have no confidence that it was developed in the best way (much like that restaurant in Philadelphia).

 Many believe that software development or data management organizations should conform to certain accepted practices to attempt to guarantee that the function meets some level of quality and consistency.
-With the debates about outsourcing and off-shoring of software development, and the continuing concerns over the challenges of managing data as an organizational resource, the issues of quality and consistency are foremost in the minds of many business and IT management.
+With the debates about outsourcing and offshoring of software development, and the continuing concerns over the challenges of managing data as an organizational resource, the issues of quality and consistency are foremost in the minds of many business and IT management personnel.
+Measuring and controlling both the software process and the products involved is crucial to ensure these standards are continuously met.

-The Capability Maturity Model was designed to address the need to understand what practices a software development organization follows routinely so partners, customers, and other consumers of the software can rest assured that the right “safety” procedures were followed.
-Whether the software performed as expected is not within the goals of the CMM, but software developed within the guidelines of the Capability Maturity Model might be “tasty” as well as “safe.”
+The CMM was designed to address the need to understand what practices a software development organization follows routinely so partners, customers, and other consumers of the software can rest assured that the right “safety” procedures were followed.
+Whether the software performed as expected is not within the goals of the CMM, but software developed within the guidelines of the CMM might be “tasty” as well as “safe.”
 Subsequently, the CMM has been extended to include the practices for enterprise data management, to allow an organization’s data management practices to be measured against relevant industry standards and best practices.
 For more information on a specific enterprise data management maturity model, click here.

 The information systems community has developed a long-standing reputation for poor quality in their product development and delivery, and in the management of data and information.
 As evidenced by the need for multiple “patches,” incremental “releases”, supplemental “upgrades” to packaged software and custom-designed applications, along with the challenges in all the components of data management, many organizations need to improve the quality of their practices in software development and in data management.